No power to the motor? PAS not working?

 Please share a picture of this connection.
 The chainstay (near the rear wheel) has a 9-pin motor cable connector, it has arrows for alignment and should be firmly seated.
 You can carefully disconnect it and check the pins.
 Then carefully align it and make sure it is fully seated.

 Please share picture - This area needs to be inspected for damage.
 If the wire is not properly routed the tire could rub against the motor wire/cable or brake cable and damage it beyond repair.

 Please share picture -This area is where the motor wire enters the frame and should be checked for damage.

 With the bike OFF - Please disconnect and share pictures of each both sides of this connection (green plug shown below).

 Please also inspect the wire as much as possible as it enters the frame (do not pull it from the frame, but inspect what can easily/gently be slid out)

 Carefully align the arrows and reconnect it if no issues are present.

-C. The Roadster V2 internal wires and controller: Carefully removing to the 2 bolts on the very bottom of the down tube, 1 on each side.
+Section 5.
+The Roadster V2 internal wires and controller: Carefully removing the 2 bolts on the very bottom of the down tube, 1 on each side.

 ~Make sure the correct size and type of bit is used to avoid damaging or stripping the bolts.